Geraint Howells

-Geraint Wyn Howells, Baron Geraint (15 April 1925 – 17 April 2004) was a leading Welsh Liberal Democrat politician.
+Geraint Wyn Howells, Baron Geraint (15 April 1925 – 17 April 2004) was a Welsh politician of the Liberal Party and its successor, the Liberal Democrats.
+He was the Member of Parliament (MP) for Cardigan from 1974 to 1983 and Ceredigion and Pembroke North from 1983 to 1992.

+Early life and education

-Howells was born in Ponterwyd in Cardiganshire.
+Howells was born in Ponterwyd, Cardiganshire, in 1925.
 He was the son of David John and Mary Blodwen Howells, both farmers.

-Education

-Howells was educated at Ponterwyd Primary School and Ardwyn Grammar School, Aberystwyth.
-During his parliamentary career Howells also retained close links with Aberystwyth and Lampeter universities.
+He was educated at Ponterwyd Primary School and Ardwyn Grammar School, Aberystwyth.

 Pre-parliamentary career

 Howells' main living was as a hill farmer in Glennydd, Ponterwyd in Ceredgion.
 He held some 750 acres there with around 3,000 sheep.
 The majority were prize winning Speckled Faces.
 Howells was also a champion sheep shearer.
 He held senior positions in the British Wool Marketing Board and was also chairman of the Wool Producers of Wales, 1977–1983.
 Politically, Howells was elected to Cardiganshire County Council as an Independent in 1952, defeating the sitting member by twelve votes.
 At this time it was normal practice in Welsh rural counties for Liberal members to stand as independents.

 However, in 1958 he was briefly appointed as agent for the prospective Labour candidate for Cardiganshire, Loti Rees Hughes.